TheMonk2121/ai-dev-tasks/PRD-B-1069-Cursor-Memory-System-Direct-Integration.md

 - **Memory system investment is underutilized** (sophisticated LTST system sits unused)
 - **Cursor AI effectiveness is limited** by lack of project context
 - **Manual overhead** reduces development velocity
-- **Knowledge silos** exist between memory systems and development environment
+- **Knowledge silos** exist between memory systems and development environmen

 ### What's the opportunity?
 By creating **direct integration**, we can unlock: